-The University recorded deferred inflows for pensions and deferred inflows for other postemployment benefits in the amount of \$5.5 million and \$13.4 million, respectively at June 30, 2022.
-Deferred inflows for pensions increased by \$5.5 million as the result of changes in actuarial assumptions and differences between actual and expected experience.
-Deferred inflows for other postemployment benefits decreased by \$6.4 million based on the change in the University's proportionate share of the total liability and the difference between the University's contributions and proportional share of contributions.
-For more information about the University's deferred inflows related to pensions and other postemployment benefits, refer to Note 12 and 13 of the Notes to the Financial Statements.
+The University recorded deferred inflows for pensions and deferred inflows for other postemployment benefits in the amount of \$0.12 million and \$11.9 million, respectively at June 30, 2024.
+Deferred inflows for other postemployment benefits decreased by \$5.8 million primarily due to changes in actuarial assumptions.
+For more information about the University's deferred outflows and inflows related to pensions and other postemployment benefits, refer to Notes 13 and 14 of the Notes to the Financial Statements.